deryatnmz/corporate_cluster_analysis/README.md

 # README

-This project is designed to fetch and analyze data from top-ranked corporates on https://ranking.glassdollar.com/ using a Dockerized application.
+This project is designed to fetch and analyze data from enterprises and startups listed on https://ranking.glassdollar.com/ using a Dockerized application.
 The analysis results and fetched data are stored in the data folder.

-* The script initially scrapes data from the top 25 enterprises and startups displayed on the homepage, then collects and stores details about these corporations in a JSON file named `top_ranked_corporates.json`.
+* The script initially scrapes data from the top 25 enterprises displayed on the homepage, then collects and stores details about these corporations in a JSON file named `top_ranked_corporates.json`.

 * Next, the script uses Celery to concurrently crawl all listed enterprises, saving their details into a JSON file named `all_corporates.json`.